laura-ash/recipe-collection/README.md

 #### Planning:
 There was a significant amount of time that went into planning this project, especially as I hadn't used the a lot of the technologies before.

+## Bugs

+Problem: The form was throwing an error when trying to upload a photo.
+I hadn't used a form to upload a file before, so hadn't come across this.
+Solution: After some troubleshooting, I noticed that I had missed adding the enctype to the form, so added in "enctype="multipart/form-data"", which solved this issue.

+Problem: When users go to add ingredients and methods to their recipes, the idea is that these will then display in list form on the recipe page.
+However, this proved to be an issue as when the form was first built all of the ingredients and method steps came through in one string.
+I realized that I needed to display these as arrays in MongoDB, and also to try and figure out a way to pull the values from the arrays and display them on the recipe page.
+Solution: After investigating, I thought the best way to do this would be to use the split method and split the ingredients and method at the comma.
+This means the user has to insert the ingredients and method with a comma in between each ingredient.
+I did consider using dynamic form fields for each ingredient and step which I could have implemented with JavaScript, but I thought this would mean the user would have to paste individually each value rather than being able to paste directly from their favourite recipe site.
+I thought this would be a better solution, and if the user misses a comma they can always edit this using the edit recipe function.

+Problem: When editing a recipe, the current values for each of the form fields should populate into the form automatically.
+This was an issue for the ingredients and method section, because the value for those would be the full array including the opening and closing brackets - "[]".
+This meant that when the user resubmitted the form to update the recipe, the brackets were then added again into the array.
+Solution:

 #### Testing:

 #### Credits: